...

 Invest in high-quality measuring tools.
 Use digital calipers, coordinate measuring machines (CMM), and laser scanners.
 Regularly calibrate these instruments.

-Accurate measurement is crucial for verifying tolerances.
+Accurate measurement is crucial for verifying CNC machining tolerance.
 This helps in making immediate adjustments if deviations are detected.
 Precision measuring is a cornerstone of quality control in CNC machining.

 Skilled Workforce Training